hawkinscjh/One-Time-Pad-Encrypt-Decrypt-with-Sockets-in-C/README.md

 # One-Time-Pad-Encrypt-Decrypt-with-Sockets-in-C
 Encrypt plaintext and decrypt ciphertext using a key.
-Encryption occurs on an encryption separate server and decryption occurs on a decryption server.
+Encryption/decryption occurs on respective encryption and decryption servers.

-To compile: run 'comipleall' from folder containing all relevant '.c' files.
+To compile: run 'comipleall' from folder containing all relevant .c files.

 Example Usage: